TonyPhipps/Meerkat/README.md

 Alternatively, the output of this tool may be ingested into an analysis tool like [ELK](https://www.elastic.co/elk-stack), [Graylog](https://www.graylog.org/), or [Splunk](https://www.splunk.com/) for stack-counting and other analysis techniques.

-Requires Powershell 5.0 or above on the "scanning" device.

-Requires Powershell 3.0 or higher on target systems (2.0 may be adequate in some cases).

 ______________________________________________________